HouseElves/kanji_time_public/docs/source/usage.rst

 Kanji Time Command Line
 =======================

-From the shell, the Kanji Time CLI allows you, the user, to generate one or more Kanji Time report PDFs by giving their aliases and passing one or more kanji glyph parameters for each report.
+From the shell, the Kanji Time CLI allows you to generate one or more Kanji Time report PDFs by giving their aliases and passing one or more kanji glyph parameters for each report.

 Command Line Examples
 ---------------------